Noorulain0412/Regression-Model/README.md

 D_up.m

 Instructions:
 1. Download all the files in a folder and add it to the MATLAB path.
-The names of the files are as follows: ab.m a <br />
+The names of the files are as follows:a <br />
+    ab.m
+    a <br />
     ab1.m